Alumni and Supporters

 Stay in touch

-Keep up-to-date with the latest news from the University throughout the year and wherever you are, please update your details so that we can contact you.
+Keep up-to-date with the latest news from the University throughout the year and wherever you are.
+Please update your details so that you don't miss out.
 Learn more about City alumni news and publications.
-You can also connect with City alumni on social media.
+You can also connect with City alumni on social media to stay in touch.

 Donations from our friends and supporters enable us to offer life-lines to students experiencing financial hardship; invest in the university's pioneering research work; and support local community projects led by our student volunteers.